-As we talked about before, railroad workers who suffer an injury on the job aren’t covered under workers’ compensation, which is the traditional way employees are compensated for medical expenses and lost wages after workplace accidents.
+As we discussed, railroad workers who suffer an injury aren’t covered under workers’ compensation, which is the traditional way employees are compensated for medical expenses and lost wages after workplace accidents.
 Instead, you may look to FELA.

-The biggest difference between the two systems is that workers’ compensation is a no-fault system, meaning an employee may file for workers’ comp regardless of who was responsible for their accident.
-With FELA, the employee must be able to prove negligence on the part of another person or entity, like their employer, another employee or an equipment manufacturer.
+The most significant difference between the two systems is that workers’ compensation is a no-fault system, meaning an employee may file for workers’ comp regardless of who was responsible for their accident.
+With FELA, the employee must be able to prove negligence on the part of another person or entity, like their employer, another employee, or an equipment manufacturer.

-What this means, in a nutshell, is that as a railroad employee, your employer is responsible for providing you a reasonably safe place to work.
-If they breach that duty and you suffer harm as a result, they can be held liable.
+What this means, in a nutshell, is that as a railroad employee, your employer is responsible for providing you with a reasonably safe place to work.
+They can be held liable if they breach that duty and you suffer harm.

 Another big difference between FELA and workers’ compensation?
-Workers’ compensation claims bar the employee from seeking damages for things like pain and suffering.
-FELA claims are more like personal injury claims in that you are eligible to seek economic damages for your lost wages and medical expenses, as well as non-economic losses like pain and suffering.
-In the event a railroad accident ends in death, surviving family members are eligible to file a FELA claim.
+Workers’ compensation claims bar the employee from seeking damages for pain and suffering.
+FELA claims are more like personal injury claims in that you are eligible to seek economic damages for your lost wages and medical expenses and non-economic losses like pain and suffering.
+If a railroad accident ends in death, surviving family members can file a FELA claim.

 Some examples of employer negligence that may merit a FELA claim include a failure to:

-If you or a family member were injured while working as a railroad employee, it’s critical you understand the timelines for bringing a claim, as well as the important information and paperwork you’ll need.
+Suppose you or a family member were injured while working as a railroad employee.
+In that case, you must understand the timelines for bringing a claim and the essential information and paperwork you’ll need.

-Alabama and federal law states that the statute of limitations for filing a FELA claim is three years from the date your injury occurred or was discovered.
-Note that this means if you wait longer than three years, you may be permanently barred from recovering compensation.
-Ensure you protect your rights to the compensation you deserve by notifying your employer about your injury immediately, and contact an attorney for advice on next steps.
+Alabama and federal law state that the statute of limitations for filing a FELA claim is three years from the date your injury occurred or was discovered.
+You may be permanently barred from recovering compensation if you wait longer than three years.
+Ensure you protect your rights to the compensation you deserve by notifying your employer about your injury immediately, and contact an attorney for advice on the next steps.

-It’s not required to work with an attorney after you’re injured on the job, but it’s a smart idea.
-Proving negligence involves gathering evidence to support your case, as well as proving the extent of your injuries and losses.
+Working with an attorney after you’re injured on the job is not required, but it’s a smart idea.
+Proving negligence involves gathering evidence to support your case and proving the extent of your injuries and losses.
 Our legal team has decades of experience working with these types of claims.

 We understand the difficulties of losing time from work and trying to recover from an injury.
 We’ll work to maximize the outcome of your case.

-Railroad work comes with unique on the job dangers.
-If you’re a railroad employee injured in a work accident, the FELA lawyers at Mezrano Law Firm can help with your clam.
+Railroad work comes with unique on-the-job dangers.
+If you’re a railroad employee injured in a work accident, the FELA lawyers at Mezrano Law Firm can help with your claim.
 Our Alabama legal team protects your rights to compensation and helps prove negligence.
-We have offices in Birmingham, Tuscaloosa, Florence, Mobile, Montgomery and Gadsden.
-For a consultation, call us at 205-206-6300 or fill out our contact form.
+Reach out or fill out our contact form.